danielp375/Review-Analysis-System/README.md

 <h2>Data Collection</h2>
 <p>The data needed for this project can be summarized in two datasets</p>
 <ol>
-  <li>Training Data: This is the data that will be used for training the Review Classifier(Sentinental Analysis Model).
+  <li>Training Data: This is the data that will be used for training the Review Classifier(Sentimental Analysis Model).
 For the training, we will need a dataset containing reviews and an indicator whether they are positive or not.
 This data is optional as the model is already trained and there is the default Sentinental Analysis CLassifier in the nltk package</li>
   <li>Review Data: For the testing of the system, we will need a dataset with the product, review and ratings.
 It is preferred to have multiple reviews by different customers for the same product. </li>
 </ol>